GetResponse vs ActiveCampaign: Is it even close or an easy choice?

 Take a look at the video below, which shows you how to create Facebook ads inside GetResponse.

 Another feature offered is the landing page builder.
-You get over 200 templates to choose from, and GetResponse will host your landing page for you even if you put it on your WordPress website.
+You get over 200 templates to choose from, and GetResponse will host your landing page for you even if you put it on your WordPress website (learn more in our GetResponse vs Mailchimp comparison).

 You can split-test, add images, and edit the text to make the web page perfect as it can be.